 - Finally, some real estate agent fees are tax deductible.
 “Commissions you’ve paid for listing or selling the house reduce the taxable profit” at tax time and reduce your tax bill, explains Rob Babek, a CPA at Marcum LLP.
 No commissions, no extra tax break.

 Here’s where you’ll need to consider what your time is worth.
 Because FSBO will require time, legwork and brainwork.

-- And to make sure potential buyers are qualified BEFORE you accept a purchase offer (which takes your house off the market), require pre-qualification letters from their bank that certify they can meet the proposed financial commitment.
+- Make sure potential buyers are qualified.
+Require pre-qualification letters from the buyer’s bank that certify they can meet the proposed financial commitment before accepting an offer.

 - Hire a real estate attorney.
 Home sales require a great deal of paperwork, including the title, transfer documents and mortgage documents.
 An attorney can ensure that the sale is legal and binding.

 How to know if FSBO is right for you

 Although there are many challenges to selling a home, there can be upsides.
 For the right person, it can be the way to go.
 If you enjoy research and have an interest in the real estate market, staging and selling your own home might be a good way to see if that’s a career you’d like to pursue in the future.
 If you have both the energy and the interest, you might find a new career path that you truly enjoy.
 You can find plenty of online resources that help you navigate the waters and find out what needs to be done at each step along the way.